NeoTim/bv-vger/doc/lambdas.md

 ### ETL Logic

-All ETLs are triggered as an "Event" asychronously.
+All ETLs are triggered as an "Event" asynchronously.

 The main restriction for AWS Lambda is the 300 seconds [maximum execution limit](https://docs.aws.amazon.com/lambda/latest/dg/limits.html).
 For normal ETL run, it won't create any problems since ETL runs every 4 hours and the amount of data gets processed each time can be easily handled within 300 seconds.
 However, for new projects/new repos, they might already have thousands of issues/pull requests before start using Vger and the amount of data will not be able to finish processing within 300 seconds, and lambda can get cut down at any seconds.
 Therefore, we introduce watermark so that when Lambda kicks of next time, it will know how much it has already processed.

 Another behaviour of ETL lambda that is worth mentioning is [automatic retry](https://docs.aws.amazon.com/lambda/latest/dg/retries-on-errors.html).
-Automatic retry will reinvoke any asychronous Lambda executions that failed, including those lambdas timed out.
-It cannot be disabled and need to be taken care of when designing ETLs.
+Automatic retry will reinvoke any asynchronous Lambda executions that failed, including those lambdas timed out.
+It cannot be disabled and needs to be taken care of when designing ETLs.

 #### JIRA ETL

 JIRA ETL scheduler is triggered by CloudWatch event every 4 hours and then invoke JIRA ETL on each individual project and load issue changes into the `issue_change` table.

 JIRA ETL uses the field `last_issue_change` in table `team_project` as a watermark, and only looks for issues that gets updated after the watermark.
-Currently, it will load 1000(or less) issues into database at a time, and if there're still more issues, it will keep loading issues at a time until ETL times out.
+Currently, it will load 1000 (or less) issues into database at a time, and if there're still more issues, it will keep loading issues at a time until ETL times out.
 Usually in one Lambda invocation, it can load 2-5 times until it times out.

 Another table `team_project_etl` is introduced and JIRA ETL will check the table to see if any ETL is running right now and if so stop execution.